Respiratory Care License Defense Attorney in Gwinnett County, Georgia

 If you needed a complex medical procedure you would not perform this yourself, you would let a profession in that field perform it.
 Well, that is what we do.
 You worked hard for your license, let us work hard for you.

-Attorney Adam Brown has been a trial attorney for 8 years specializing in criminal and professional license defense.
+Attorney Adam D. Brown, RN, BSN, Esq., has been a trial attorney for 8 years specializing in criminal and professional license defense.

 He not only understands the complex nature of an investigation, but uniquely, Adam also maintains a professional license as a registered nurse in Georgia.
 Adam will be effective counsel for your license renew, board investigation, or administrative hearing.